-Psychotherapy can reduce suicidal behaviors, help relieve depression, and help people with this disorder function better, but drugs are sometimes used to lessen symptoms.
+Psychotherapy can reduce suicidal behaviors, help relieve depression, and help people with this disorder function better, and medications are sometimes used to lessen symptoms.

 Personality disorders Overview of Personality Disorders Personality disorders are mental health conditions that involve long-lasting, pervasive patterns of thinking, perceiving, reacting, and relating that cause the person significant distress and/or... read more are mental health conditions that involve long-lasting, pervasive patterns of thinking, perceiving, reacting, and relating that cause the person significant distress and/or impair the person's ability to function.

 People with borderline personality disorder often have difficulty tolerating being alone and may resort to self-destructive actions to cope with or to avoid being alone.
 They may make frantic efforts to avoid abandonment, including creating crises.
 For example, they may attempt suicide as a way to communicate their distress and to get other people to rescue and care for them.

-Estimates of how common borderline personality disorder vary.
-It probably occurs in between 2% to almost 6% of the general population in the United States.
+Estimates of how common borderline personality disorder is vary.
+It probably occurs in between about 3 to 6% of people in the United States.
 It is diagnosed more often in women than in men.
 With time, symptoms tend to lessen in most people.

 Other mental health conditions are also often present.
 They include

 Genes and environmental factors may contribute to the development of borderline personality disorder.